counteractive/o365beat/README.md

 The easiest way to get started with o365beat is to use the pre-built binaries available in the [latest release](https://github.com/counteractive/o365beat/releases/latest/).

 These pre-built packages include configuration files which contain all the necessary credential information to connect to the audit logs for your tenancy.
-The default configuration file ([`o365beat.yml`](./_meta/beat.yml)) pulls this information from your environment, like so:
+The default configuration file ([`o365beat.yml`](./_meta/beat.yml)) pulls this information from your environment or beats keystores (see [this issue](https://github.com/counteractive/o365beat/issues/11) or the [filebeat docs](https://www.elastic.co/guide/en/beats/filebeat/current/keystore.html)), like so:

 ```yaml
 o365beat: